 Focus of Teaching

 Dr. Delaney regularly teaches Introduction to Philosophy, Ethics, Biomedical Ethics, Logic, Philosophy of Human Nature, and Philosophy of Law.

 Dr. Delaney's current research examines traditional questions in philosophy and how emerging technology in science and medicine affect the issues involved in them.
-Specifically, He is interested in how people understand personal identity (what, if anything, makes a person identical to herself over time), the best way to understand “human nature,” broadly speaking, what gives human nature its value, and puzzles of being benefited or wronged by “coming into existence.”
+Specifically, he is interested in competing understandings of personal identity (what, if anything, makes a person identical to herself over time), the best way to understand “human nature" and its value, and puzzles of being benefited or wronged by “coming into existence.”
 He also has projects in several other areas of medical ethics including human enhancement, autonomy and informed consent, and organ procurement.

 Ph.D., SUNY Buffalo (2004)